joedf/LibCon.ahk/LibCon_docs.md

 ```
 Description: Attach to a Console that is currently running.
 Although, it is suggested to use
              'StartConsole()' when possible.
 (Since this mode is for console
-             applications, it is suggested to compile your script as console
+             applications, it is suggested to compile your script as console a
              application.
 SmartStartConsole() is Recommended.)
       Input: cPID - The target Console's PID
              Default: Defaults to calling process.
 ATTACH_PARENT_PROCESS = (DWORD)-1